openvinotoolkit/openvino/docs/dev/ci/github_actions/custom_actions.md

 This custom action prints the system information in the standard output:
 * Operating system
 * Machine architecture
-* CPU, RAM and memory information
+* CPU, RAM, and memory information

-Works on Linux, macOS and Windows.
+Works on Linux, macOS, and Windows.

 ### Usage
 ```yaml